Getting Started

 I was promised PDFs

-to get it working either.
-Just change your serve
+README.md to get it working either.
+Just change your serve call slightly,

 julia> serve(MyPackage, pdf)